dlf2pcuso4/dlf2p-website/README.md

   - articles
   - article editor
 - Navigation menu in all pages
+- Changes to url parameters ("x" replaced with "\_", and DL exclusives being added at the end of URL)

+V1.1:

 - Duel Links exclusive cards can now be added to a deck
-- Changes to url parameters ("x" replaced with "\_", and DL exclusives being added at the end of URL)
+- Changes to url parameters (DL exclusives being added at the end of URL)
 - Removed unnecessary form tags
 - Added filters for card searches (multiple filters can be added)
   - Card type (monster, spell, trap)